Home » Design Ideas & Inspirations » 20 Best Ways To Create an Open Floor Plan

 It is easy to lose that personal touch when designing an ample open space.
 To avoid this, you can make an effort to add personal items in common areas to make the room feel closer to the heart.

-Talking of bold, define each zones with radically different elements.
+Talking of bold, define each zone with radically different elements.
 Each area should be highlighted with its very own unique characteristics and personality.

 This contrasting scheme, for instance, can house a kitchen that exults moody, raw concrete walls, industrial fittings, and lighting, while the adjoining dining room hosts a rustic barn table and chairs with a dark wood floor.
 Beware that this style can go horribly wrong if not undertaken prudently by an expert designer.